huseynovelmir/nextjs-car-sale/README.md

-# Next.js Car Sale Project
+# Next.js Car Sale Project [click to visit the site](https://nextjs-car-sale.vercel.app/)

 This project is a car sales platform developed using Next.js.
 It allows users to browse, search, and purchase cars through a modern and responsive web application.